 WHAT YOU SHOULD KNOW ABOUT HOUSE PLANS COPYRIGHT

 Just like books, songs and movies, federal law protects the intellectual property of architects and home designers.
 They are provided copyright protections to their home plans and designs.
 Furthermore, these protections exist as soon as the designer puts the home design on paper (or computer).
 This prevent anyone from using the design without the designer’s permission.

 2. Don’t Use Plans To Build More Than One House

-All of our stock home plans include a copyright release or license for their use.
+All of our stock home designs include a copyright release or license for their use.
 However, this right is extended to cover the construction of a single dwelling.
 This is an exclusive license whereby the blueprints cannot be used or resold to any other person or copied in any way without prior consent of the designer.

 3. Reproducing Blueprints

 Purchased construction blueprints are copyrighted documents and may not be reproduced without prior consent of the designer.
 If additional sets are required for estimating or construction, contact the source you purchased the plans from to obtain additional copies at a nominal cost.
 Copy shops and reproduction printers are prohibited from making copies of copyrighted documents.

 House plans in the form of blueprints or black-lines cannot be redrawn.
 In addition, plans cannot be modified or redrawn without first obtaining the copyright owner’s permission.
 With your purchase of blueprints/ black-lines, you are licensed to make non-structural changes by “red-lining” the purchased plans.
 If you need to make structural changes or need to redraw the plans, you must purchase a reproducible set of plans which includes a license to modify plans.
 Blueprints/ black-lines do not come with a license to make structural changes or to redraw the plans

 4. The Copyright And Reproducible Home Plans